 Why is Google My Business So Important to Your Local Business?

-As I mentioned in my previous article on how to create a Google My Business account GMB can be defined as below.
+As I mentioned in my previous article on how to create a Google My Business account GMB can be defined below.

 5 Statistics That Show How Important Local Search is: